ThomasMeissnerDS/e2e_ml/README.md

   * Fixed loading of BERT weights from manual path
   * DEESC parameters can be controlled via class attributes now
   * Fixed a bug with LGBM on regression tasks
+  * Adjusted RAPIDS based clustering for use with RAPIDS version 21.12
 * 2.10.04
   * Adjusted dependency for SHAP
   * Fixed a bug where early numeric feature selection failed due to